Principles of Pragmatic Evolution

 As legacy features get removed and bugs fixed, the source language changes, and old code that has not been properly migrated may not compile any more.
 The normal deprecation cycle allows a comfortable period of time for migration, and even when it's over and the change ships in a stable version, there's still a way to compile unmigrated code.

-We provide the -language-version and -api-version flags that make a new version emulate the behaviour of an old one, for compatibility purposes.
+We provide the -language-version and -api-version flags that make a new version emulate the behavior of an old one, for compatibility purposes.
 Normally, at least one previous version is supported.
 This effectively leaves a time span of two full feature release cycles for migration (which usually amounts to about two years).
 Using an older kotlin-stdlib or kotlin-reflect with a newer compiler without specifying compatibility flags is not recommended, and the compiler will report a warning when this happens.

 Actively maintained code bases can benefit from getting bug fixes ASAP, without waiting for a full deprecation cycle to complete.
 Currently such project can enable the -progressive flag and get such fixes enabled even in incremental releases.